Major last week’s events:

 - No position taken on GBP, given the poor numbers before Thursday’s BOE meeting.

 Major next week events:

-- Eurogroup on Thursday.
-JCPOA Joint Comprehensive Plan of Action with Iran and Greek debt will be discussed.
+- EU Summit on Thursday.
+Possibly JCPOA Joint Comprehensive Plan of Action with Iran and Greece will be discussed

 - Unemployment at 2.5% (lowest levels since 1993)